aswinimahanta/Project-Svadhyaya/README.md

 ### What's the problem?

-Part of the World Health Organization's guidance on limiting further spread of COVID-19 is to practice social distancing.
+Befor the new normal can be baselined, the most recited guidance on limiting further spread of COVID-19 is to practice social distancing.
 As a result, schools in most affected areas are taking precautionary measures by closing their facilities.
-With school-aged children at home for an indeterminate amount of time,  keeping them engaged, entertained, and on top of their education is important.
-Most importantly an uninterrupted learning experirnce will help them continue their learning on a dissruptive environment.
-A teacher best understands its students need.
-Connecting students with their favourite teacher often helpful during their self-study sessions.
+With school-aged children at home for an indeterminate amount of time, ensuring they remain connected with their teachers and have access to source of their knowledge is necessary.
+Any interruption in learning process makes a learner disapointed.
+With a need of stay at shelter, it is difficult for the students to meet with their favourite teachers in person.

 ### How can technology help?